Anita Magsaysay-Ho: Death

 She painted through to old age, until her 2009 stroke.
-She died three years later on May 5, 2012 in Manila, Philippines, just three weeks before her 98th birthday.
+She died three years later on May 5, 2012, in Manila, Philippines, at age 97.
 A senate resolution was filed by Senator Franklin Drilon recommending Magsaysay-Ho to be conferred the National Artist Award for her contributions to Filipino modern art.
 The resolution ultimately did not pass as Magsaysay-Ho died a Canadian citizen.